DrOldGuy/promineo-installation-instructions/mac/02-install-git-mac.md

-# Install git for Mac OS
+# Install Git for Mac OS

 ## Before you start
 Check to see if git is installed.
 Type: